 All parties at clinical trials - CROs, researchers, participants, and sponsors - may benefit from utilizing a CTMS.
 Here are some of its main advantages:

-Efficient data management is of crucial importance for CROs, so they are willing to pay for quality software that would help to ensure it.
+Efficient data management is crucial for CROs, so they are willing to pay for quality software that would help ensure it.